This page was last updated on 5/21/2021. Please check back frequently for updates.

 - High-risk subpopulation guidance

 In addition to the general CDC guidance, the European Society of Medical Oncology (ESMO) has published a consensus statement on care for patients with cancer (Curigliano et al, Ann Oncol).
 Also, the following practice points may be considered:

 - Patients should be informed regarding the symptoms of COVID-19 and trained in proper handwashing, hygiene, and minimizing exposure to sick contacts and large crowds.

 - At this time, no specific evidence on mask use by patients with cancer has been published.
-Patients and clinicians are urged to follow the CDC’s general guidance on mask wear — which now recommends that everyone should wear a mask when they go out in public — as well as guidance from local health authorities.
+Patients and clinicians are urged to follow the CDC’s general guidance on mask wear as well as guidance from local health authorities.
 There is no evidence to suggest that N95 masks are required.

 - For cancer patients with fever or other symptoms of infection, a comprehensive evaluation should be performed, as per usual medical practice.

 Testing for COVID-19: What information is available on testing for COVID-19?

 ASCO has prepared a special report, A Guide to Cancer Care Delivery During the COVID-19 Pandemic.
 This report provides guidance on testing for COVID-19 in both patients with cancer and in care providers.
-In addition, Madariaga et al, Clin Cancer Res provides additional detail on testing strategies for patients with cancer.
+In addition, Madariaga et al, Clin Cancer Res provide additional detail on testing strategies for patients with cancer.